Kindergarten

 • French Immersion

-• Ukrainian Bilingual
+• Ukrainian Language and Culture

-Alternative Christian Programs
+Christian Programs

 Parent involvement is a key component in the success of a child's education.
 If you are a parent or guardian of an EIPS kindergarten child, there are many ways you can get involved in your school community, such as joining the School Council at your school, volunteering at your child’s school and by staying in touch with your child’s teacher.